Teaching isn’t easy.

 Don’t become addicted to fixing the broken bits in your teaching; celebrate what you do well.
 Identify your own strengths, and use them to transform your teaching.
 If you’re good at tinkering, use that in your teaching no matter the content area.
 If you thrive through interpersonal connections, use that to drive your work.

 10. Diversify your metrics

-It’s tempting to have “stuff you like,” but have a diverse set of measures of the effectiveness of what you do: Talk to students.
+It’s tempting to have ‘stuff you like,’ but have a diverse set of measures of the effectiveness of what you do: Talk to students.
 Get feedback from parents.
 Have colleagues watch you.
 Record it and share with your PLN.
-Use a variety of assessments.
+Use a variety of types of assessments.

 And that’s just the content part.
 You also need to know if your manner of interacting with colleagues is working for both you and them.
 Your tone, body language, quantity and quality of conversation, and so on.

 The same with how you grade papers, store unit materials, call the class to attention, manage your time, and on and on.
 There is no single way to do these things.
 But make sure you know what’s working and what’s not.
 So often, teachers spin their wheels wildly without knowing it.10 Ways To Be A More Reflective Teacher; 10 Tips For More Reflective Teaching